nicky-nym/nicky-nym.github.io/pages/kinematic.md

    1. should be **more resiliant** after a natural disaster or other emergency
    1. could be established as **charter cities**[^mason]
  ```

+## Superlinear Scaling

+Each doubling of population correlates to a 15% increase in per-capita economic output.[^west]

+## Industrial Agglomeration

+The term "industrial agglomeration" means the clustering of a lot of business firms in one region.
+Industrial agglomeration leads to "agglomeration economies" (somewhat similar to the seperate idea of "economies of scale").
+"Agglomeration economies" are economic benefits that come from having businesses be near each other, such as shared infrastructure development.
+"Agglomeration diseconomies" are the disadvantages of proximity, such as traffic congestion.

+## Improved Resiliency

+[TODO:]

 ### <a name="resiliant"></a>(5.10) Resiliant